Sub-goal 2: Economic equality

 The latest measurements from Statistics Sweden (SCB) show that the disparity in disposable income between women and men is increasing.
 Over the past two years, the gap has widened more than before.
 In 2022, men aged 20-64 had an average of 81,500 SEK more in disposable income per year than women in the same age group, representing a difference of 21 percent.
 For women and men over 65 years old, the gap is closer to 30 percent, amounting to 99,200 SEK.
 A significant explanation for this trend is that income from capital has increased more in recent years.
 Since men, on average, own more capital, this has greatly influenced the trend.

-Women's lower incomes are also explained by the fact that women are more likely to be outside the labor market, work part-time, and in low-paying occupations.
+Women's lower incomes are also explained by the fact that women are more likely to be outside the labor market and work part-time in low-paying occupations.
 Women also take more parental leave, study for longer periods, and have higher rates of sickness absence than men.

 More difficult for foreign-born women and women with disabilities